Panará people: Life in Xingu

 On 12 January 1975, the 79 surviving members of the tribe were transferred by the government to the indigenous reserve Xingu National Park, and forced to live in proximity with former enemies, under state supervision.
-A working team from the Escola Paulista de Medicina examed 27 of the 29 newcomers, adults over 20 years old.
-The average height was 1.67m, which corresponded to the average height of those from the Jê group, a little taller than the those from Alto Xingu.
+A working team from the Escola Paulista de Medicina examined 27 of the 29 newcomers, adults over 20 years old.
+The average height was 1.67m (~5’6”), which corresponded to the average height of those from the Jê group, a little taller than those from Alto Xingu.

 Twenty years later the Panará began negotiations to move home to their original territory.
 However, much of their old land had been degraded by prospectors, gold panning, settlement or cattle breeding (six out of eight of their old villages had been destroyed), but one large stretch of unspoiled dense forest could still be identified.
 In 1994 the tribe elders met with Xingu Park leaders and FUNAI to demand the right to move back to their original territory, and were eventually allowed 4,950 square kilometres from their ancient traditional territory along the Iriri River located on the border of Mato Grosso and Pará states.

 Between 1995 and 1996, the Panará gradually moved to a new village called Nãsẽpotiti in their traditional land, and on 1 November 1996 the Justice Minister declared the Panará Indigenous Land a "permanent indigenous possession".
 By 2004 the number of Panará was around 250, and in 2008 they were 374.
 In 2010 there were 437 Panará.